 All sites, regardless of size or value will complete Site Waste Management Plans (SWMPs).

-The SWMP includes the collection of data relating to waste and non-wastes (e.g. in-situ reuse of clean excavated material), as well as Duty of Care information on waste carriers and final destinations.
-SWMP data is gathered by HSEQS for annual objectives, benchmarking and for the driving of waste reduction strategies.
+The SWMP includes the collection of data relating to waste (including reuse of waste on site), as well as Duty of Care information on waste carriers and final destinations.
+SWMP data is gathered by HSES / CR Director for annual objectives, benchmarking and for the driving of waste reduction strategies.

-5.7 COMPANY PROCEDURES
+5.7 Company Procedures